harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/argocd/byo-argo-to-harness.md

   - /docs/continuous-delivery/gitops/byo-argo-to-harness
 ---

-This topic describes how to map existing Argo CD projects to Harness projects for Bring Your Own Argo CD (BYOA).
+This topic describes how to manage a Bring Your Own Argo CD (BYOA) setup in Harness.

+## Bring Your Own Argo CD (BYOA)

-You can import an existing Argo CD Agent and it's entities directly into Harness GitOps.
+You can import an existing Argo CD setup and it's entities directly into Harness GitOps.
 We call this Bring Your Own Argo CD (BYOA).

 In addition, when you install the Harness GitOps Agent in your existing Argo CD cluster as part of BYOA, you can map Argo CD projects to Harness Projects.
 Harness will import all the Argo CD project entities (applications, clusters, repos, etc.) and create them in Harness automatically.

 Also, whenever new entities are created in the mapped Argo CD projects, they are added to Harness automatically.

-With a non-BYOA setup, Harness installs Argo CD for you when you install a Harness GitOps Agent.
+With a non-BYOA setup, Harness installs and manages Argo CD for you when you install a Harness GitOps Agent.

-For more information on how to create a BYOA or non-BYOA setup, go to [Install a Harness GitOps Agent](/docs/continuous-delivery/gitops/use-gitops/install-a-harness-git-ops-agent.md).
+For more information on how to create a non-BYOA setup, go to [Install a Harness GitOps Agent](/docs/continuous-delivery/gitops/use-gitops/install-a-harness-git-ops-agent.md).

-### Mapping Argo CD projects across different Harness scopes
+### Mapping existing Argo CD projects across different Harness scopes

 To map Argo CD projects to Harness Projects, you need to install the Harness GitOps Agent at the Harness account or org level.
 Then you can map the Argo CD projects to any of the Harness Projects in the account or org.

 If you install the GitOps Agent at the Harness Project level, you can only map to the current Project.

-In the following example, we will install the Agent at the Harness account level.
+In the following example, we will install the GitOps Agent at the Harness account level.

-## Mapping Argo CD projects to Harness Projects
+## Installing a GitOps Agent in existing Argo CD (BYOA)

-The following sections describe how to map Argo CD projects to Harness Projects when installing a new Agent.
-Mapping Argo CD projects in an existing Agent is covered in [Adding new mappings to existing Agent](#adding-new-mappings-to-existing-agent).

 The following steps show you how to install a GitOps Agent into an existing Argo CD namespace and then map your existing projects to your Harness Project.